Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Look at there are so many of these.
+Look at, there are so many of these.

-I think the well-wishers using the Democrat Congressional Campaign Committee website, people sending me good wishes far outnumber the malcontents that the DCCC hopes sign their their petition.
+I think the well-wishers using the Democrat Congressional Campaign Committee website, people sending me good wishes far outnumber the malcontents that the DCCC hopes sign their petition.

-You know, what I think is if I'm doing such great damage to the Republican Party, why petition against me?
+If I'm doing such great damage to the Republican Party, why petition against me?

 I think you're right.

-I was on there and I emailed you and I read a few comments, and of course, there's the sheep who don't bother to research any of what you really said and our media.
+And of course, there's the sheep who don't bother to research any of what you really said and are demi-media.

 Yes, they did.